bracketcode-applications/vena/README.md

 [![Email Preview](https://img.www-source.net/vena/git-preview.jpg)](https://apps.www-source.net/samples/vena/)

 ## About
-Vena is a html email concept intended to be used as an informative newsletter by medical practioners in the varicose vein field.
-This project's code is made available publically for code review and use under the standard MIT License.
+Vena is a concept for an html email intended to be used as an informative newsletter by a consumer-facing health website focusing on the topic of varicose veins and its treatment.

-The code for this email is based on the Cerberus Responsive email code.
-You are encouraged to learn more about the Cerbrus templates at project's website.
+The code for this template is based on the Cerberus Responsive email code.
+To learn more about the Cerbrus templates visit the project's website.
 **[Visit Cerbrus Website](http://tedgoas.github.io/Cerberus/)**

+All additional customizations were done by Albert Nera and the code is made available publically for code review and open use under the standard MIT License.